speed47/spectre-meltdown-checker/README.md

 Spectre & Meltdown Checker
 ==========================

-A simple shell script to tell if your Linux installation is vulnerable against the 3 "speculative execution" CVEs.
+A simple shell script to tell if your Linux installation is vulnerable against the 3 "speculative execution" CVEs that were made public early 2018.

 Without options, it'll inspect you currently running kernel.
 You can also specify a kernel image on the command line, if you'd like to inspect a kernel you're not running.